Human trafficking in Yemen: Protection (2008)

-Prevention
+Prevention (2008)

 Yemen made modest progress in preventing trafficking in persons during the reporting period.
 The government produced an anti-trafficking public awareness campaign against child labor trafficking.
 In addition, the Ministry of Human Rights distributed brochures on the threat of child trafficking in cooperation with UNICEF, providing logistical support to this project.

 The government, however, did not take any known measures during the reporting period to reduce the demand for commercial sex acts.
 The government also did not undertake any public awareness efforts targeting citizens that travel to known child sex tourism destinations abroad.

 Yemen has not ratified the 2000 UN TIP Protocol.